 Atlanta hot spots and attractions

-Atlanta’s dining and culinary scene feature a variety of eateries with new twists on Southern fair from comfort food to high-end dining experiences.
+Atlanta’s dining and culinary scene features a variety of eateries with new twists on Southern fair from comfort food to high-end dining experiences.
 A few hidden gems include the following:

 The Highland Bakery is located in the Old Fourth Ward neighborhood of Atlanta, Georgia.
 The eatery serves breakfast, lunch, and brunch and also offers decorative cakes, wedding cakes, and catering.
 Short on time?
 Customers can stop in for a quick cup of coffee and baked pastries.